 We host events and courses in communities to extend our reach and to provide more opportunities for members – younger and older – to enjoy reading together.
 See our events and courses pages for more details.

-Our community and library groups are delivered in pockets across the UK: in several London boroughs, Liverpool, Wirral, Devon, North Wales and North East.
+Our community and library groups are delivered in pockets across the UK: in several London boroughs, Liverpool, Wirral, South West, North Wales and North East (Newcastle) and East Midlands (Leicester).
 To find out if there is one in your area please a look at our group map.
-Alternatively you can contact us on the number at the bottom of the page.

 Merseyside Community Theatre Alt Valley 2010 (MCT) was conceived as a pioneering community engagement project that would introduce reading, literature, team work and performance to a community with a high level of social and economic disadvantage.